K-PaaS/application-platform-guide-eng/user_guide/development_application/eclipse_plugin.md

     Select “Open PaaS” – “Open Cloud Platform” from the list.
     Input ”Server name”.
 (If there is no server name entered, the default name “Open PaaS” will be given.)
     Click “Next” to proceed to the next page.
-    Click “Cancel” button to cancel the process and exit the screen.
+    Click the “Cancel” button to cancel the process and exit the screen.
      ![](./images/openpaas-eclipse/image30.png)

 3. “Open PaaS Account” dialog box appears.
-This dialog box log in to Open PaaS to access to the organization and space Open PaaS.
+This dialog box logs in to Open PaaS to access the organization and space Open PaaS.
     Enter email and password and click the Confirm Account button to check the validity of the account.
-    When the account is successfully verified, "Next" button is activated.
+    When the account is successfully verified, the "Next" button is activated.
     Click “Next” to proceed to the next page.
-    Click “Cancel” button to cancel the process and exit the screen.
+    Click the “Cancel” button to cancel the process and exit the screen.
     ![](./images/openpaas-eclipse/image32.png)

      > *The URL address shown in the "URL" column above is an arbitrary address.
 Must follow the procedure below to register the platform server information where the actual Open PaaS is deployed.
      > Refer to [***4.2 Register Platform Server Information***](#42-플랫폼-서버-정보-등록).

 4. “Organization and Space” list dialog box appears.
 This dialog box shows all the organization and space the corresponding account has.
-It can select organization and space to manage.
+It can select organizations and space to manage.
-    Select the organization and space to manage and click “Next” and proceed to the next page. (create organization or space if there is are none.
+    Select the organization and space to manage and click “Next” and proceed to the next page. (create organization or space if there are none.
 Space and Organization cannot be created in Eclipse Development Environment as of the moment CLI has to be installed to create.
 Refer to [***OpenPaas CLi Guide.md***](OpenPaas CLi 가이드.md)installation and use guide of CLI.)
     Click “Cancel” button to cancel the process and exit the screen.
     ![](./images/openpaas-eclipse/image35.png)